 - “Behind-the-scenes” content to show personality and build a stronger relationship

-This fun email from Tattly celebrates its 5-year anniversary in a personal way, sharing an interview with the company’s founder.
+This fun email marketing example from Tattly celebrates its 5-year anniversary in a personal way, sharing an interview with the company’s founder.
 The photo is a great touch.

 Ecommerce Starter Campaign: Post-Purchase Series